Caffeine Calculator — Safe Limit & Half-Life

 Heart conditionsDiscuss with doctorMay affect heart rate / rhythm

-Caffeine and Sleep — The Research
+Caffeine and Sleep — What the Research Actually Says

 Frequently Asked Questions